SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 > 7.1.2 Proportion of population with primary reliance on clean fuels and technology

 This target is interpreted to cover research about:
-* Access, reliance on clean vs. dirty fuels, and increasing use of clean fuels and household technology (phrases 1-2).
-In v1 this target was interpreted more broadly to cover clean technologies generally, but the indicator metadata is clearly about households, i.e. heating, lighting and cooking technologies (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).
+* Access and reliance on clean vs. dirty fuels, and increasing use of clean fuels and clean household technology (phrases 1-2).
+In v1 this target was interpreted more broadly to cover clean technologies generally, but the indicator metadata is about households, i.e. heating, lighting and cooking technologies (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).
-* Access to, and affordable, reliable and modern electricity and energy services (phrases 3-6)
+* Affordable, reliable and modern electricity and energy services (phrases 3,4,5)
+* Access to electricity and energy services (phrases 3 and 6)

 This query consists of 5 phrases.

 ##### Phrase 1:

 This phrase focuses on the clean fuels and technology part of the T&Is.
-The basic structure is *clean household fuels/tech + reliance/access*.
+The basic structure is *clean household energy activities + reliance/access*.
 Phrase 2 is similar, but adds some terms that need to be combined with `household$`.
+Adding `fuels OR technologies` in addition is too restrictive here - a number of works just talk about "clean cookstoves" for example.

 Clean cooking is part of clean fuels/tech, mentioned in the high level political forum document (<a id="HLPF2018">[UN High level political forum on Sustainable Development, 2018](#f3)</a>). `solar cookers` are a type of clean cooking technology.
 The indicator metadata defines clean as:
 > “Clean” is defined by the emission rate targets and specific fuel recommendations (i.e. against unprocessed coal and kerosene) included in the normative guidance WHO guidelines for indoor air quality: household fuel combustion. (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).